 Its History

-Public app was one of the first investment apps and is popular, with about 1 million users.
-Most of its users are long-term holders, but some active traders use it as well.
+The public app was one of the first investment apps and is popular, with about 1 million users.
+Most of its users are long-term holders, but some active traders also use it.

 The company behind the app has also enjoyed support within the industry.
-It has raised more than $300 million from various investors since 2019.
+Since 2019, it has raised more than $300 million from various investors.

 See Related: Best E-Trade Alternatives | Similar Sites & Apps